kalray/kann-models-zoo/WIKI.md

     * network_f16.yaml :  batch 1 - FP16 - nominal performance
     * network_i8.yaml :   batch 1 - FP16/Q-INT8 - nominal performance
 - sources : model reference paper (arxiv, iccv, ..), open-source repository (github, ...)
 - license : associated to the model proposed

-## Generate a model to run on MPPA®
+## Generate a model to run on the processor (MPPA®)

 Use the following command to generate an model to run on the MPPA®:
 ```bash